Mota-Engil: Controversies

 In 2006, Mota-Engil was the target of searches and its leader António Mota accused in 2009 for involvement in defrauding the tax system worth several hundred million euros, among 700 others suspects.
 António Mota, his sister Maria Manuela agreed to pay the Portuguese tax authorities around 6.1 million euros in two installments in order not to be accused by the Portuguese Central Department of Investigation and Criminal Action of committing the crime of tax fraud.

-In 2012, Mota-Engil was accused in Malawi of corrupting the former president Bingu Wa Mutharika since deceased, with more than 40 thousand euros, which were offered in exchange for contracts between 2010 and 2011.
+In 2012, Mota-Engil was accused in Malawi of bribing the late former president Bingu Wa Mutharika with more than 40 thousand euros, which were offered in exchange for contracts between 2010 and 2011.